-Under the direction of the Chief of Police, the Professional Standards Unit is supervised by Sergeant Craig Huskey.
+Under the direction of the Chief of Police, the Professional Standards Unit is supervised by Sergeant Kasey Cowell.
 This unit provides protection to the public with regard to improper police actions, and protection to the police department and its employees against unwarranted accusations of misconduct.
 Professional Standards exists to safeguard the high degree of integrity required to provide quality police services to the community and to maintain public trust.

 The Cleburne Police Department is committed to delivering the highest level of public safety services possible to our citizens and visitors to our community.
-Employees, both sworn officers and civilian personnel, are carefully selected and given the best training possible in order to provide this service.
+Employees, both sworn police officers and non-sworn civilian personnel, are carefully selected and given the best training possible in order to provide this service.
 However, you may have occasion to lodge a complaint about the actions of a member of the Cleburne Police Department.
 In order to be responsive to you we are providing information about how complaints should be made, how they are investigated, and their results.

 Cleburne Police Department

 302 W. Henderson St.

 Cleburne, Texas 76033